The Merchant Marine Act of 1920, frequently called the Jones Act, establishes rights for seafarers and protects those injured in workplace accidents.

 - Dangerous conditions on board

-Similar to land-based personal injury law, the factual scenarios that can give rise to a negligence or unseaworthiness claim are virtually limitless.
-The creative, experienced, and aggressive maritime trial lawyers at Mase Mebane Seitz in Miami, Florida, will help you recover for injuries that occurred in the course of maritime employment, or you will not pay.
+Like land-based personal injury law, the factual scenarios that can give rise to a negligence or unseaworthiness claim are virtually limitless.
+The creative, experienced, and aggressive maritime trial lawyers at Mase Seitz Briggs in Miami, Florida, will help you recover for injuries that occurred in the course of maritime employment, or you will not pay.